 Amelia is a southern flying squirrel who came to us from a wildlife rehabilitator.
 She was orphaned when a cat attacked her mom and litter mates.
 She came to us at four weeks of age when her eyes were still closed.
 Amelia required mammal formula feedings via syringe four to five times per day.
 Now she is feasting on seeds, fruits, nuts and vegetables.
 Houdini, named for his great skill as an escape artist, is a male southern flying squirrel.
 With the purchase of a new cage, Ohio Nature Education has been able to keep Houdini under wraps.
 He was left on a wildlife rehabilitator's doorstep with an anonymous note asking the rehabilitator to care for their "pet."
 Unfortunately, as is true with all wild animals, Houdini was unsuitable to be a pet, however, because humans raised him, he is also unsuited to life in the wild.
-Both Amelia and Houdini live with six other flying squirrels.
+Both Amelia and Houdini live with three other flying squirrels.

 Echo and Radar are two male Big Brown Bats that were donated to us from the Bat Lab at OSU run by Dr. Mitch Masters.
 Radar is permanently injured and Echo was orphaned at a very young age.

 Luna is a female Big Brown Bat who found her way to Ohio Nature Education in the spring of 1998.
 Only two days old, she was discovered by a wildlife rehabilitator in Licking County, Ohio.
 It appeared she had fallen off of her mother.
 Her eyes were still closed and she was covered with peach fuzz-like fur, not to mention her umbilical cord was still attached.
 For reasons unknown, Luna is unable to fly and is not releasable.
 She serves as an important ambassador because she teaches people that bats are amazing, highly beneficial creatures.
 Luna also lives with two additional big brown bats, Tes & Chiro.